Why Filter Water for Your Ice Machine?

 The Ice Wand inhibits the growth of slime or bacteria.
 It does not help the filtration process, but it keeps slime from creeping into the water supply, feeding the ice machine, and influencing the taste of the ice.
 The Ice Wand and the ice machine work independently, but they both result in better ice.

-Learn about commercial food and beverage filtration.
+Learn more: A guide to commercial food and beverage filtration

 No comments yet.